skip to main content

 Parents and carers will be notified by email two weeks before the exam which venue their child will need to attend.
 This information will also be available in the application portal.

-Venue allocation will be distributed based on the location of your child's school.
+Venue allocation will be distributed based on your child's home address.
 It will not be negotiable and will not impact the results or your child's selection.

 Schedule